 Invite Guests to Join Your Church Facebook Group

-Whenever you receive guests in your church, do your best to make them feel welcome and part of your family.
+Whenever you receive guests at your church, do your best to make them feel welcome and part of your family.
 One excellent use of Facebook for churches that will accomplish this goal is group invitations.

 Use group invitations to notify newcomers of your Facebook group and invite them to join.

-Inviting guests to join church social media accounts shows newcomers that you see them as more than church visitors.
+Inviting guests to join your church social media accounts shows newcomers that you see them as more than church visitors.
 It shows that you want to become friends with them.
 This positive gesture can go a long way in helping you create and nurture many new friendships.